We’re not big fans of synthetic mattresses, here’s why.

-Note: you can actually send foam samples to Duke University for a toxicity analysis through their Foam Project.
+Note: if you want to know what is in your mattress, you can actually send foam samples to Duke University for a toxicity analysis through their Foam Project.

 Unfortunately, OMI mattresses are too pricey for many of us, but they are not the only company making mattresses with certified eco-friendly natural materials (although they’re arguably the best).
 Look around a little and you’ll find many mattresses made with 100 percent natural latex, organic cotton, organic wool, silk, bamboo, hemp, and other materials.

 If you’re not sure where to start when buying a new mattress, it helps to know what to watch out for and what not to avoid (namely steel coils).
-If you’re already keen to buy a totally natural and non-toxic mattress, you can jump right ahead to our roundup of companies to consider for the best eco-friendly mattresses, along with links to individual product reviews.
+If you’re already keen to buy a totally natural and non-toxic mattress, you can jump right ahead to our roundup of companies.
+Some of our most popular reviews are linked to below.

 If, however, you’re eyeing up a mattress and want to know just how bad polyurethane foam really is, or how much you should care about chemical flame retardants, you’re in the right place.